 What should Jillian write about next?
 Send your questions and suggestions to firstname.lastname@example.org.

 Jillian Wright is the co-founder of Indie Beauty Media Group, producer of Indie Beauty Expo, Beauty Independent, and BeautyX Summit.
 A trained esthetician, Jillian owned and operated Jillian Wright Clinical Skin Spa prior to founding IBMG in 2015.
 During her tenure there, she also launched her eponymous skin-care line.
 As a skin health expert, Jillian has performed more than 12,000 facials and consulted for many prominent skin care brands including Olay, Unilever, Nair, St. Ives, and others.
 Since launching IBMG, she has closed her spa and skin-care line and retired from facials to focus solely on IBMG.
-To date, Indie Beauty Expo is held in three U.S. cities and London.
+To date, Indie Beauty Expo is held in three U.S. cities, London, and Berlin.

 Loading More Posts...